mbsantiago/whombat/back/docs/user_guide/datasets.md

 # Managing Datasets and Recordings

 In Whombat, you have the flexibility to efficiently manage multiple recording datasets.

-!!! info "What is a dataset?"

-    A dataset, simply put, is a collection of recordings.
+A **dataset**, simply put, is a collection of recordings.
 However, these recordings typically share a common context, whether it's from a single research project, a specific field season, or files downloaded from a particular website.
 While you can structure your datasets as you prefer, creating coherent datasets is generally considered good practice.

 Navigate to the dataset list using the sidebar or the cards on the homepage.

+!!! tip "Explore Whombat with Example Data"

+    Curious to see how a fully populated dataset looks in Whombat?
+Import the example dataset, complete with rich metadata and recordings, to explore its features and functionalities.
+    The [import data guide](import.md) provides step-by-step instructions.

 ## Selecting a Dataset to Work On

 On the dataset list page, you'll find an overview of all available datasets.
 Clicking on the name of a dataset takes you to a dedicated page where you can explore its details and the recordings it contains.

 ![Dataset List](../assets/img/dataset_list.png)

 ## Create a dataset

 To create a new dataset, click the **+Create** button.
 You'll be prompted to provide a name and a description for your dataset.
 Additionally, paste the full path of the folder containing the recordings you want to add.
 Whombat will scan the folder and automatically include all available audio files it can find.

 ??? info "Supported Audio Formats"